-Since it's the very first week, it's important to start strong.
-So here are nine tips to help you make the most of this challenge.
+Since it's the very first week of the challenge, it's important to start strong.
+So here are some tips to help you make the most of this challenge.

 1. First, Perfect Your Form

 As with any exercise you do, maintaining proper form is essential.
 Doing an exercise correctly not only ensures that you'll reap the maximum muscle-building benefits, but also that you're doing everything you can to protect yourself from injuries.

 - Start in a plank position with your hands under your shoulders and your body in a straight line from head to toes.